makrai/notes/glavas18-explicit-retrofit-acl.md

   * Collobert+ 2011;
   * Chen and Manning, 2014; dependency
   * Melamud+ NAACL 2016, The role of context types and dimensionality
-* purely distributional knowledge ... fusing semantic similarity with other types of semantic relatedness
+* purely distributional knowledge, fusing semantic similarity with other types of semantic relatedness
   * Felix Hill, Roi Reichart, and Anna Korhonen
     SimLex-999: Evaluating semantic models with (genuine) similarity estimation Computational Linguistics 2015